Why is the Mass in Latin instead of the vernacular?

 Latin is the sacred language of the Roman Rite for three reasons: it is universal, it is stable, and it is set apart.

 Universal — wherever a Roman Catholic travels, the Mass is the same.
 A pilgrim in Rome, Manila, or Mexico City hears the same prayers in the same words.
 The vernacular fragments this; Latin holds it together.
-This is not nostalgia; it is the practical experience of catholicity.
+That is not nostalgia; it is the lived experience of catholicity.
+Stable — the meanings of living words drift; “awful” once meant awe-inspiring.
+Latin, no longer anyone’s mother tongue, is fixed: the prayers you hear are the prayers your great-grandparents heard, and your great-grandchildren will hear.

 Set apart — sacred things merit a sacred register.
-We do not speak to God the way we speak at a coffee shop.
-Hebrew was the sacred language of Israel even when Aramaic was the daily speech of Christ; the inscription over the Cross was in Hebrew, Greek, and Latin precisely because these were the sacral languages of the world.
-Latin signals that what is happening on the altar is not ordinary speech to ordinary listeners.
-It is worship offered to the Most High.
+We do not speak to God the way we order coffee.
+The inscription over the Cross was written in Hebrew, Greek, and Latin precisely because these were the sacral languages of the world.
+Latin signals that what happens on the altar is not ordinary speech to ordinary listeners; it is worship offered to the Most High.

 Read the full article: What does 'traditional' mean?